-Hawaii Tropical Botanical Garden, near Hilo on the Big Island, was founded by the Lutkenhouse's who purchased 17 acres of land above Onomea bay in 1978.
+Hawaii Tropical Botanical Gardens, near Hilo on the Big Island, was founded by the Lutkenhouse's who purchased 17 acres of land above Onomea bay in 1978.
 The Bay was used by the early Hawaiians as a fishing village known as Kahali'i because of its natural landing area for ships.
-In the early 1800's the village became a fishing port and was used to bring in materials for construction of the Onomea sugar mill and export of sugar.
+In the early 1800's the village became a fishing port and was used to bring in materials for the construction of the Onomea sugar mill and export of sugar.

 The Lutkenhouse's created 1.25 miles of winding paths from the top of the land to the ocean front below and filled it with tropical flowers and hand cleared the land to show off the native trees and plants.
-In 1984 they opened it to the public and created the non-profit company to which they donated the land.

 The Garden is located about 8 miles north of Hilo off route 19.
-To get there turn right on to the "Scenic Route" off Route 19 at Papaikou.
+To get there, turn right on to the "Scenic Route" off Route 19 at Papaikou.
 The scenic route is lovely with many one-lane bridges.

 The Garden's office and parking is one and a half miles on the scenic drive.
 There is plenty of parking.